 Filing a qui tam lawsuit requires a lawyer and inside knowledge of fraud.
 Cases are filed under seal meaning they remain secret while the government investigates.
 Investigations can last months or years.
 Ultimately prosecutors must decide whether they wish to take over the suit or let the whistleblower’s own counsel prosecute in the government’s name.
 In rare instances the government can ask the court to dismiss the suit.

 Whether the government intervenes or the whistleblower must do most of the work effects how much the whistleblower is paid.
 By statute, a federal qui tam plaintiff is entitled to between 15% and 30% of whatever the government collects.

 We believe that whistleblowers are the new American heroes.
 They take direct action against fraud and often are paid millions of dollars for their efforts.
 Over the last 12 months our whistleblower clients have been paid over $100 million dollars.

 Interested in filing a qui tam lawsuit?
+Visit our False Claims Act whistleblower reward page.
+Have specific questions or want to see if you have a case?
 Give us a call.
 All inquiries are kept strictly confidential and protected by the attorney – client privilege.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at or by telephone at (direct).